ONSdigital/sds-schemas/docs/README.md

 ### Repeating Items

-Repeating items are any bits of data that have the same sematic structure but contain different data.
+Repeating items are any bits of data that have the same semantic structure but contain different data.
 For example, a list of employees, companies, products etc.
 This is used to support repeating/looping features in eQ Runner. `items` are used as `lists` in runner, therefore `items` allow you to use any `list` feature in eQ Runner such as Looping and Repeating sections.

 Each top-level property of `items` is considered a `list`.
 Each property will represent a list in eQ Runner.
 For example, `items.employees` will be a list of employees.